 Mr. Sweeney asked about the decommissioning of the site and if there is a procedure for restoring the land, especially that a portion of the property is now wooded.
-Mr. Ruffolo said that their general plan is to remove the equipment and reseed the property to return the land as a field.
+Mr. Ruffolo said that their general plan is to remove the equipment and reseed the property to return the land as a field

 Mr. Sweeney also asked about the revised surety for emergency decommissioning if the site is abandoned prior to the end of its functional life.
-Mr. Ruffolo said that a bond or a similar financial instrument would be put in place for the benefit of the Town if the company abandons the site.
+Mr. Ruffolo said that a bond or a similar financial instrument would be put in place for the benefit of the Town to give the Town access to funds if the company abandons the site.